mo-3000/iOS-Tech-Task/README.md

 4. Explore the app!
 Check out the accounts list and try adding some money to the Moneybox.

-## Dependencies 🧰

-All third-party dependencies are managed using Swift Package Manager, keeping things simple and native.

-## What's Next? 🤔

 ## What's Next? 🤔

 If I had more time, I would: